alexandersandberg/alexandersandberg.com/Content/articles/the-simple-steps-behind-a-successful-product.md

 The following quote does a good job explaining step 3:

-> “People don’t buy what you do, they buy why you do it.” — Simon Sinek
+> People don’t buy what you do, they buy why you do it. — Simon Sinek

 But don’t forget, you should never start something with the sole intention of making money.